How to enter the Brighton Marathon Weekend

 Marathon - 26.2 Miles + BM 10k

-First Half - You will run in the town of Brighton for 8k before heading out on to the seafront.
+The course begins at Preston Park and the first half will take runners through in the town of Brighton for 8k before heading out on to the seafront.
 Then a lovely run along the seafront.

 BM 10k - Finish along the seafront